SharonIvy/Wildlife-Tracker/README.md

    See the LICENSE file for further details

 ## Support and Contact Details
-  For any contribuins or troubleshooting send an e-mail to kendishivy72@gmail.com
+  For any contributions or troubleshooting send an e-mail to kendishivy72@gmail.com